bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

 ```

-Now `fieldLens foo` is a lens whenever `foo` is an overloaded record field that can be updated individually (i.e. a `Set` instance exists).
+Now `fieldLens foo` is a lens whenever `foo` is an overloaded record field.

-`Set` instances are not required when using fields as functions, only when using them as more general `Accessor` instances, so if a `Set` instance cannot be generated (since the field cannot be updated without updating other fields) the basic story about projections still works.

 ### Trouble in paradise